sahib/rmlint/docs/cautions.rst

    # Duplicate(s):
        ls '/home/foo/test/order.ps'
        rm '/home/foo/test/letter_of_rec.ps'
-   $ rmlint test   -o summary   # run using default sha1 hash ==> In total 2 files, whereof 0 are duplicates in 0 groups.
+   $ rmlint test -a sha1 -o summary   # run using sha1 hash
+   ==> In total 2 files, whereof 0 are duplicates in 0 groups.

 If your intention was to free up space by hardlinking the duplicate to the original, you would end up with two